 - Further learning

 Moving On Lancashire aims to re-engage young people and provide personalised packages of support to tackle attendance, attainment, performance and behavioural issues.
-Improve education, employability and personal skills gained through the project to enable young people to ‘move on’ successfully into work or further learning including apprenticeships.
+The improved education, employability and personal skills gained through the project enable young people to ‘Move On’ successfully into work or further learning including apprenticeships.

 Priority should be given to young people resident or educated in the follow areas:

-- Blackburn with Darwen – Shadsworth and Whitebirk, Wensley Fold and Sudell;
+- Blackburn with Darwen – Shadsworth with Whitebirk, Wensley Fold and Sudell;

 - Blackpool – Talbot, Claremont and Bloomfield;

 - Burnley – Bank Hall, Brunshaw, Daneshouse with Stoneyholme, Gawthorpe, Lanehead, Rosegrove with Lowerhouse and Trinity;

 - Chorley – Chorley South-East and Chorley South-West;

 - Hyndburn – Spring Hill, Central and Church;